-It is difficult to expect stakeholders who have been involved in deep-seated conflict to put aside their own needs and listen to and focus on the needs of the other party (Bush & Folger, 1994).
-The natural tendency is for stakeholders to want to express their own perspectives first.
+It is difficult to expect disputants who have been involved in deep-seated conflict to put aside their own needs and listen to and focus on the needs of the other party (Bush & Folger, 1994).
+The natural tendency is for parties to want to express their own perspectives first.
 The more deep-seated and emotional the conflict, the greater this tendency.

 At times, tension in deep-seated interpersonal conflict situations can reach almost unbearable levels.
-In mediating such conflicts within organizations, it is common for stakeholders to strongly contemplate withdrawal from the enterprise.
-Psychological separation from the other stakeholder and possibly from the organization has already taken place.
-For instance, in child custody mediation, parties have already separated physically and psychologically from each other, yet need to work together for the benefit of the children involved.
+In mediating such conflicts within organizations, it is common for parties to strongly contemplate withdrawal from the enterprise.
+Psychological separation from the other party and possibly from the organization has already taken place.
+For instance, in child custody mediation, contenders have already separated physically and psychologically from each other, yet need to work together for the benefit of the children involved.

-Because stakeholders have the opportunity to meet separately with the mediator, each gets the opportunity to explain his or her perspective first, before having to attend to the other participant.
-When the stakeholder feels understood, an enormous emotional burden is lifted, thus making him or her more receptive to listen to others (Covey 1989).
-It is true that stakeholders have a special need to be understood by the other party in the contention, but being understood by the mediator contributes much.
-Often, it is a necessary step in terms of a stakeholder gaining enough confidence to proceed further.
+Because parties have the opportunity to meet separately with the mediator, each gets the opportunity to explain his or her perspective first, before having to attend to the other participant.
+When the party feels understood, an enormous emotional burden is lifted, thus making him or her more receptive to listen to others (Covey 1989).
+It is true that disputants have a special need to be understood by the other party in the contention, but being understood by the mediator contributes much.
+Often, it is a necessary step in terms of a party gaining enough confidence to proceed further.

 Some individuals tend to be more silent than others.
 Caucusing increases the chances that an individual will talk (Hohlt 1996) and express his or her feelings.
-It is hardly possible for the mediator to help individuals who refuse to speak about "where it hurts."
-Mediators have the opportunity to show empathy in a caucus situation without arousing jealousies in other party.
+It is hardly possible for the mediator to help individuals who refuse to speak about